hyperfocalHQ/pollen/README.md

 ## Introduction
 [![Version](https://img.shields.io/npm/v/pollen-css.svg?style=flat)](https://www.npmjs.com/package/pollen-css) ![Size](https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size)

 Pollen is a standards-driven, utility-first CSS library inspired by [Tailwind](https://tailwindcss.com/).
-It provides a library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), it encourages consistency, maintainability, and rapid development.
-Use it from prototype to production, as a utility-first foundation for your own design system.
+It provides a library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that can be used anywhere.
+It's designed to encourage consistency, maintainability, and rapid development.

 ### What it looks like

 Pollen's low-level variables can be used to build any design.
-They work anywhere and don't require a buildstep or class naming conventions.
+They don't require a buildstep or class naming conventions.
 They're easy to extend and globally responsive, without introducing preprocessors or new syntax.

 ```css
 .button {